tossinramen/shapes_api/README.md

 [![image](https://github.com/user-attachments/assets/e98592ca-3b1d-4709-93c6-7e6aa0dfb84a)](https://shapes.inc/slack)

 [Shapes](https://shapes.inc) are general purpose social agents.
 You can build for an [existing shape](https://shapes.inc/explore) from our catalogue of millions or [create](https://shapes.inc/create) your own.
 Shapes have rich personalities, love hanging out in groupchats, and short-term + long-term memory across platforms.

-The Shapes API enables developers to connect Shapes across social platforms, games, and other applications.
-Shapes can meet you anywhere, from your favorite social app or a new project.
 You can configure a Shape to use some of 50+ models we offer for free across text, image, and voice.

 ## Open Source Contributions
 Our API is designed with extensibility as a core principle.
 You can extend any Shape for tool calling, MCP, and more.